Junggy/HAMMER-dataset/README.md

 | + GT    [2]    |   32.082   |  **0.894** |    **0.001**   |   **0.001**   |   **0.049**  |    **1.000**   |     **0.001**    |

 For more details, please check our paper : https://arxiv.org/abs/2303.14840

-Or use the direct link to download the full dataset: http://www.campar.in.tum.de/public_datasets/2022_arxiv_jung/_dataset_processed.zip